dthain/compilerbook-examples/README.md

 a simple abstract syntax tree of expressions.
 This would be a good place to start as you design your compiler.

-- bminor contains the starter code for the B-Minor project.
+- starter-code contains the starter code for the B-Minor project.
 This incorporates the header files defined in the text book, and gives a simple structure that will help to avoid some common software engineering pitfalls.